d-bl/MAE-gf/docs/fish.md

 ## Introduction

 Fish grounds are usualy used in small braids, typically 14-18 pairs of bobbins.
+TEST
 The grounds consists of a number of rows with two or more cloth stitches followed with some twists in the weaver.
 Fish starts and closes with a cloth stitch.
 In between the fish-rows, zero, one ore more rows with e.g. half stitch, pin, half stitch are made.
 The number of these rows define whether the fish will be in straight vertical lines, or in alternating positions.
 If the tail is made with pairs not from the same fish, the ground is called [_Lotus_][lotus-page].
 Fish can also be made using the <span class="elem">Droste function</span> of GroundForge.
 See page [_Droste_][droste-page].